nwukie/ChiDG_pysite/source/getting_started/getting_started.rst

 .. attribute:: chidg

     - Run a ChiDG simulation
-    - Assumes chidg.nml namelist file is present in current directory
+    - Assumes chidg.nml namelist and grid files are present in the working directory